RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+376.48_1 (7-Nov-2014)
+   - FIXED: Max-lease calculation Asus introduced in 376_2769 is broken - re-hardcode it to 253 like they used to do in previous release.
+Will be properly fixed once they release a newer GPL with this issue resolved.
+            (Asus bug)

 376.48 (7-Nov-2014)
    - NEW: Added the RT-AC68P to the list of supported devices
    - CHANGED: Use sha256 checksums instead of MD5 for improved